To all Competitors, Conductors and/or Teachers

 Handchime/Tonechime – A metal tube slotted and cut to produce a musical sound.

-Impressionism / Impressionistic Idiom – The style of music composed at the time of Debussy and continued by his followers.
+Impressionism – The style of music composed at the time of Debussy and continued by his followers.
 It conveys moods and emotions aroused by the subject rather than portraying a detailed tone poem.

-Instrumental – Generally refers to the string, woodwind, brass, and percussion families, but includes the singing voice and the speaking voice as separate instruments.
-It also has a more specialized meaning as one of the Disciplines.
+Instrumental – Generally refers to the string, woodwind, brass, and percussion families, but may include the singing voice and the speaking voice as separate instruments.

 Lieder – A distinctive type of German vocal solo composition that was an outcome of the Romantic Movement of the late 18th and early 19th centuries.
 In Lieder, the quality of the verse is very important.
 The piano part is more than an accompaniment and, as does the vocal part, demands artistic interpretation.

 Lyric Poetry – Is distinguished by its intense personal feeling and unified by the poet’s consistent response to an incident or idea.
 Lyric poetry frequently exhibits a graceful, fluid rhythm and an evocative pattern of sound.
 It is reflective poetry, and although a lyric may relate an incident or episode, the story element is of secondary importance.
 Movement and gesture, if any, should be restrained and should never draw attention away from the language.
 See Narrative/Dramatic Poetry →

 Madrigal – A composition for several voices, performed unaccompanied.
 The texts of a madrigal are usually secular.

 Manuscript (for Music Composition) – Manuscript must include full notation of melody and harmony or a complete graphic score.
 Chord charts, lead sheets, or other incomplete manuscripts will not be accepted at the Local or Provincial Festival for any Composition classes.
 See Graphic Score →